how-to-firebase/full-stack-firebase/firebase-tools/walkthrough.md

 Error: HTTP Error: 400, Project 'how-to-firebase-tutorials' is not a Firestore enabled project.
 ```

-... in which case, you'll need to use your Dashboard to activate the Firestore Beta.
+... in which case, you'll need to use your Console to activate the Firestore Beta.
 Make sure to start in locked mode.

 ![enable-firestore.png](https://goo.gl/veDwFU)